steffichoi/e-cal/README.md

 - date time picker for adding tasks with constraints on start and end time
 - location view in maps, on click location icon in add task fragment
 - spinner for add item type and set reminder
-- added custom reminder option
+- added custom reminder option; used date time picker
+- dont allow user to set reminder for empty event

 NOT IMPLEMENTED

 - need to constrain values being inputed into add task frgment and custom reminder
 - reconfigure db to take long time and additional fields
 - set reminder